evkx/evkx.github.io/content/models/nio/_index.md

 ---
 title: Nio EV models
 linktitle: Nio
-description: Nio Inc  is a Chinese multinational automobile manufacturer headquartered in Shanghai, specializing in designing and developing electric vehicles.
-The company develops battery-swapping stations for its vehicles, as an alternative to conventional charging stations.
+description: "Nio Inc  is a Chinese multinational automobile manufacturer headquartered in Shanghai, specializing in designing and developing electric vehicles.
+The company develops battery-swapping stations for its vehicles, as an alternative to conventional charging stations. "
 weight: 30
 ---
 Nio has currently 5 all electric models with total 6 variants in the market.
 Below you find links for each model page.